Artificial-Noise-Aided Secure Near-Field MIMO With Fluid Antenna Systems: Introduction

 The rest of this paper is organized as follows.
-Section~\ref{section_system_model} introduces the near-field FA--MIMO system model and the secure transmission framework.
-Section~\ref{section_BF_AN_optimization} develops the joint BF/AN optimization based on BCD, generalized spectral water-filling, and a hybrid RF--baseband realization with embedded AN.
-Section~\ref{sec:fa_port_selection} presents the fluid-antenna port-position selection strategy using a prune--refit procedure and row-energy based ranking.
-Section~\ref{sec:numerical_results} provides numerical results and discussions for both small-array and large-array configurations.
+Section~\ref{section_system_model} introduces the NF FA-MIMO secure mobile-access system, including the near-field channel model, the signal model, and the corresponding secrecy-rate maximization problem.
+Section~\ref{section_BF_AN_optimization} presents the proposed secure mobile-access design, including the fully digital BF/AN optimization for a fixed active-port set, the spectral-domain power-allocation and stream-balancing strategy, the progressive active-port selection procedure, the hybrid implementation over the selected ports, and the overall algorithm with complexity analysis.
+Section~\ref{sec:numerical_results} provides numerical results and discussions.
 Finally, Section~\ref{conclusion} concludes the paper.